 - Go to the bank – Withdraw the exact amount you’ll need for the year.
 Be fancy and ask for crisp bills.
 You could also buy gift cards for the year if you prefer that route.

 - Prepare the cards – Sit down, address ALL the envelops, put stamps on them, and money in the card.
-This is the hard part, the follow through.
+This is the hard part, the follow-through.

 This saves me SO much time and stress.
-It takes the EXACT same amount of time to get the cards, go to the post office for stamps and go to the bank for ALL of my cards instead of one card.
+It takes the EXACT same amount of time to get the cards, go to the post office for stamps and go to the bank for ALL of my cards instead of one card every time.
 The only extra time needed is to address the cards all at once.
 I wait to sign them until the actual birthday in case I want to write a little note (I usually don’t, but at least I have the option).